-Frivolous culinary trends don't last long, but five top current trends make good sense and may be around for a while.
+Frivolous culinary trends don't last long, but these five trends of 2008 make good sense and may be around for a while.
 These trends share a 'less is more' theme as restaurant owners and culinary schools creatively respond to Americans' quest for health, simplicity, and moderation along with good food and drink.

 - Slimming Down Portion Size